apecloud/kubeblocks/docs/user_docs/cli/kbcli_alert_add-receiver.md

+---
-## kbcli alert add-receiver
+title: kbcli alert add-receiver
+---

-Add alert receiver, such as email, slack, webhook and so on
+Add alert receiver, such as email, slack, webhook and so on.

 ```
 kbcli alert add-receiver [flags]